-You may not be satisfied with the shape of your penis after the surgery.
-It can make your penis look significantly bulkier or not shaped to your liking.
+Also, after surgery your penis may look significantly bulkier or not shaped to your liking.

-Make sure you discuss realistic expectations for your penis appearance with your surgeon before you have the procedure done.
+Make sure you discuss realistic expectations for your penis appearance with your surgeon before you have the procedure.

 According to the Penuma website, the success rate of this procedure is high.
 Most side effects or complications are purportedly due to people not following surgical aftercare instructions.